top of page

 Zoe is a PhD student in the Biomedical Sciences Graduate Program at the University of New Mexico (UNM).

-As an undergraduate and master’s student, Zoe worked at part of the engineering department at Michigan State University in Dr. Lahr’s lab.
-During this time, Zoe worked to develop a method to using nanochromatography, as a produce of the coffee ring effect, to determine of the concentration of solutes in aqueous solution as a diagnostic tool for biomarkers of diseases, nutrients in wastewater, and contaminants in tap water.
+As an undergraduate and master’s student, Zoe worked in the engineering department at Michigan State University in Dr. Lahr’s lab.
+During this time, Zoe worked to develop a method to using nanochromatography, as a product of the coffee ring effect, to determine the concentration of solutes in aqueous solution as a diagnostic tool for biomarkers of diseases, nutrients in wastewater, and contaminants in tap water.
+She spent a summer during her undergraduate studies working with Dr. Eliseo Castillo at UNM examining how defects in macrophage autophagy impacts inflammatory bowel disease.

 • LinkedIn